 Lucia Scalisi began her career in Conservation at the Victoria and Albert Museum in 1984 after receiving a Diploma in the Conservation of Easel Paintings from the University of Northumbria (formerly Gateshead Technical College).
-She worked for 11 years as a Senior Conservator of Paintings at the V&A before opening a Conservation Studio in private practice in London in 1995.
+She worked for 11 years as a Senior Conservator of Paintings at the V&A before opening a Conservation Studio in private practice in London.

-Since then she has been Chief Restorer with the ‘Calcutta Tercentenary Trust’ at Victoria Memorial Hall, Kolkatta, India; Lecturer at the Academy of Conservation in Tbilisi, Georgia; Lecturer in Conservation Studies at London City & Guilds for over 10 years.
-Working with the American University of Beirut on their inaugural collection is a highlight as well as being the Paintings Conservator for the BBC 2 series ‘Restoration Roadshow’ in 2011.
+Since then she has been Chief Restorer with the ‘Calcutta Tercentenary Trust’ at Victoria Memorial Hall, Kolkatta, India; Lecturer at the Academy of Conservation in Tbilisi, Georgia; Advisor to The Levantine Foundation/Deir al-Surian Desert Monastery, Egypt (image below); Lecturer in Conservation Studies at London City & Guilds are amongst 21stC projects.
+Working with the American University of Beirut (AUB) on their inaugural collection is a highlight as well as being the Paintings Conservator for the BBC 2 series ‘Restoration Roadshow’ in 2011.

-2017 saw a new series for BBC 2 – ‘The Repair Shop’ – in which Lucia Scalisi is the Paintings Conservation expert.
-The series has been recommissioned (see April’s Blog 2017) and series 2/3 airing from March 2018.
-A Christmas Special edition appeared in 2017.
-Series 4 filming will begin late 2018.
+2017 saw a new series for BBC 2 – ‘The Repair Shop’ – in which Lucia is the Paintings Conservation expert.
+The series was recommissioned (see April Blog, 2017) with a Christmas Special in 2017 followed by series 2 & 3 in 2018.

-Lucia has a 2.1 Hons from Sheffield University; a Diploma in Conservation; is an ICON Accredited Conservator (Institute of Conservation); a member ICOM-Conservation (International Council of Museums) & BAPCR (British Assoc. of Paintings Conservators/Restorers).
+Lucia has a 2.1 Hons from Sheffield University; a Diploma in Conservation; ICOM-Conservation (International Council of Museums) & BAPCR (British Assoc. of Paintings Conservators/Restorers).

 Deir al-Surian Monastery, 6th century, Egypt – Levantine Foundation conservation project.